lcrespom/nash/README.md

 	- Completion helpers for known commands (git, docker, npm, etc.) are configured via JSON settings.
 - An extensible plugin system which facilitates the addition of features.

-Check the [ToDo](TODO.md) for a list of features under development.
+Check the [ToDo](TODO.md) for a list of features under development and planned for the future.
+Suggestions are welcome.

 ## Installation